What the first thing that comes to mind when you think of the Vatican?

 Built in the last quarter of the 15th century, even in its own day the Sistine Chapel was one of world’s great wonders.
 The chapel was named after the pope who commissioned it, Sixtus IV (1414 – 1484), converting it from its former incarnation as the Vatican’s cappella magna (Great Fortified Hall).

-Read on and let's discover all about it.
+Keep reading to discover all about it.

 Michelangelo painted the major biblical scenes in specific locations.